Ken Kremer -- SpaceUpClose.com & RocketSTEM – 26 March 2019

 “Lets GO Back to the Moon!”

-Here is a statement from NASA Administrator Jim Bridenstine on the Return to the Moon in Next 5 Years:
+"The following is a statement from NASA Administrator Jim Bridenstine on Tuesday’s

 “Today, I joined leaders from across the country as Vice President Mike Pence chaired the fifth meeting of the National Space Council.
 Vice President Pence lauded President Donald J. Trump’s bold vision for space exploration and spoke to NASA’s progress on key elements to accomplish the President’s Space Policy Directives.